-For this edition, we have spent considerable effort reworking and redesigning all of the exhibits and concept summaries in the text to achieve better clarity and more visual appeal.
-In addition, we have added twenty-four new exhibits and four new concept summaries.
+For this edition, I have spent considerable effort reworking and redesigning all of the exhibits and Concept Summaries in the text to achieve better clarity and more visual appeal.
+In addition, I have added fourteen new exhibits and three new Concept Summaries.